mattermost/docs/source/deployment/sso-saml-technical.rst

 Security Assertion Markup Language (SAML) is an open standard that allows identity providers (IdP), like OneLogin, to pass authorization credentials to service providers (SP), like Mattermost.

 In simpler terms, it means you can use one set of credentials to log in to many different sites.
-With OneLogin account, you can log in to Mattermost, Zendesk, Salesforce and other sites securely with the same account.
+With a SAML identity provider account, you can log in to Mattermost and other sites securely with the same account.

-The main benefit is that it helps administrators centralize user management by controlling which sites users have access to with their OneLogin credentials.
+The main benefit is that it helps administrators centralize user management by controlling which sites users have access to with their SAML identity provider credentials.

 .. contents::
   :backlinks: top